DarshanDevAnglesGH07/poc_files/README.txt

 **POC files**

-As of now it just has a simple Streamlit based chat app, and few csv files
+As of now it just has a simple Streamlit based chat app.